Hannibal046/config/README.md

 # Config

-This repo is to asynchronize config file like `.tmux.conf` for different develop environments.
+This repo is to asynchronize config file like `.tmux.conf` for different developing environments.

 - [x] .tmux.conf
 - [ ] .vimrc